List of batsmen who have scored 100 centuries in first-class cricket

 In the sport of cricket, a batsman is said to have scored a century when they reach a score of 100 or more runs in an innings without being dismissed.
 In first-class cricket, the highest form of the game below international level, a total of 25 players have achieved the feat on a hundred or more occasions.
 For statistical purposes, any centuries scored in a Test match are included as first-class centuries (as shown in the Table below).

 The first cricketer to achieve the feat was W. G. Grace, who completed his hundredth century in May 1895.
-Grace remains the only batsman to have achieved the feat and finish with a batting average below 40.
+Grace remains the only batsman to have achieved the feat and finished with a batting average below 40.

 The English County Championship has historically always been the first-class competition in which the most matches are played per season, hence the most conducive competition to prolific run-scoring.
 Of the 25 men to have scored 100 first-class centuries, all have been either natively English or English-qualified except Donald Bradman of Australia, Zaheer Abbas of Pakistan, Glenn Turner of New Zealand and West Indian Viv Richards.
 Zaheer Abbas (Gloucestershire), Turner (Worcestershire) and Richards (Somerset) all had substantial county careers as overseas players; Bradman, the first non-English batsman to achieve the feat, therefore remains the only batsman to have done so despite never having played for an English county side.
+He also achieved the feat in the fewest innings and at the highest average.

+Geoffrey Boycott became the first player to score his 100th century in a Test match, doing so against Australia at his home ground of Headingley in August 1977.
+Subsequently Zaheer Abbas is the only other player to achieve the feat in a Test match.